-24915-CL-5PL-70-00001 - SDC 1200 CLOSURE VERIFICATION SAMPLING AND ANALYSIS QUALITY ASSURANCE PROJECT PLAN
+24915-CL-5PL-80-00001 - SDC 2000 CLOSURE VERIFICATION SAMPLING AND ANALYSIS QUALITY ASSURANCE PROJECT PLAN

-Additionally, the ESM is equipped with an IONEX 1K filter unit that continuously filters air from the ESM to prevent releases of agent vapor to the environment in the event of an agent leak.
+Additionally, the ECM is equipped with an IONEX 1K filter unit that continuously filters ventilation air from the ECM to prevent releases of agent vapor to the environment in the event of an agent release.
+The IONEX 1K maintains negative pressure in the ECM and is required by the RCRA Part B permit.
 The IONEX 1K filter includes five filtering banks: a prefilter, a high-efficiency particulate air (HEPA) filter, two banks of activated carbon filters, and a final HEPA filter bank.
 The space between the two banks of carbon filters and the exhaust from the filter are continuously monitored by the Agent Monitoring System (AMS) to identify agent breakthrough.
 Differential pressure indicators located across the prefilter bank, each HEPA filter bank, and the entire filter system are monitored to identify potential flow restrictions.
-An induced draft fan provides the motive force for air through the filters from the ESM.
-The fan is equipped with a variable frequency drive to allow fan operation at the desired speed.
+An induced draft fan provides the motive force for air through the filters from the ECM.
+The fan is equipped with a variable frequency drive (VFD) to allow fan operation at the desired speed (approximately 1000 CFM).
 An electric duct heater and a temperature indicator are provided for humidity control.